FeruzaShokirjonovna/muller-dentistry/README.md

 ### Project Description

-[Muller's Dentistry](https://feruzashokirjonovna.github.io/muller-dentistry/) is a website that provides information to peopli living in Bremen about dentistry, its services.
+[Muller's Dentistry](https://feruzashokirjonovna.github.io/muller-dentistry/) is a website that provides information to people living in Bremen about dentistry, its services.
+Users find out specific treatment types wchich Muller's team offer.

 ## Features